matthew-robertson/Useful_things/I Learned Something Today/Random.md

 1. [Cavers](https://startcaving.com/info/spelunking-vs-caving) don't like people calling them "spelunkers", because apparently that implies amateurism.
 1. [ZIP Codes](https://en.wikipedia.org/wiki/ZIP_Code) were introduced by the USPS in 1963.
 ZIP is an acronym for "Zone Improvement Plan", and is meant to imply that mail "zips along" faster when the code is used.
 1. A [fid](https://en.wikipedia.org/wiki/Fid) is a tool, like a [marlinspike](https://en.wikipedia.org/wiki/Marlinspike), used to hold knots open or to separate strands of a rope for splicing.
+1. A [clarifying shampoo](https://giovannicosmetics.com/how-to-clarify-your-hair-101/) is intended to clear out built up gunk from other hair products, etc...
+They use surfactants and whatnot to give a deeper clean than normal shampoo.
+Use one less frequently than a normal shampoo.